Macron attacks Le Pen over her links to Russia as vote looms

-PARIS (AP) — French President Emmanuel Macron strongly attacked his far-right election challenger, Marine Le Pen, for her links to Russia in a televised debate Wednesday.
+PARIS (AP) — French President Emmanuel Macron strongly attacked his far-right challenger Marine Le Pen Wednesday over her ties to Russia, her suspicion of the European Union and her grasp of figures, in a no-holds-barred play for the votes he needs to win another 5-year term.

-He claimed that by taking out a loan from a Russian bank she made herself dependent on Russian power.

-In an extraordinary assault on Le Pen’s credentials to run France, the French leader described Russia as “your banker,” referring to a bank loan her party took out in 2014 from a Russian-Czech bank.
+In their only televised debate before voters have their say in Sunday's runoff, Macron sought to portray Le Pen as fundamentally untrustworthy, accusing her of dishonesty in her election promises.
+Le Pen, whom Macron beat handily in the last presidential election five years ago, is doing better in polls this time although she still trails Macron.

+The French leader was particularly mordant in his criticism of a loan taken out by Le Pen's party in 2014 from a Russian-Czech bank.
+He said that debt meant that, if elected president, Le Pen's hands would be tied when dealing with the Kremlin.

 People are also reading…

-Both candidates have carefully prepared for the highly scrutinized debate, expected to last more than two hours.
+“You made a choice which, obviously, acted as a constraint on your political position and does not make you independent on that issue.
+That is a fact,” Macron said.

+Le Pen bristled at Macron’s suggestion that she is beholden to Russia.
+She described herself as “totally free.”
+She said her party is repaying the loan and called him “dishonest” for raising the issue.

 Macron, a pro-European centrist, emerged ahead from the April 10 first round and is leading in opinion polls.
-But Le Pen, an anti-immigration nationalist who has gained ground this year by tapping anger over inflation, has significantly narrowed the gap in public support compared to the last presidential election five years ago, when she lost with 34% of the vote to Macron's 66%.
+But Le Pen, an anti-immigration nationalist who has gained ground this year by tapping anger over inflation, has significantly narrowed the gap in public support compared to 2017, when she lost with 34% of the vote to Macron's 66%.

+Both candidates had prepared carefully for Wednesday's debate.
+But Le Pen made an inauspicious start: Having been picked to speak first, she started off before the debate’s opening jingle had finished playing.
+Inaudible because of the music, she had to stop and start again.
+She apologized.

+Once the jousting began, Macron quickly put Le Pen on the defensive.
+He zeroed in on her voting record as a lawmaker and questioned her grasp of economic figures.

 In 2017, a similar debate struck a decisive blow to her campaign.